mariozeats/mariozeats/content/about.md

 Follow my progress on here and {{< url-link "Instagram" "https://www.instagram.com/mariozeats/" >}} and hope you enjoy!
 -Mario

 *Also,* why Mario'z Eats?
 Mario's Eats was taken on Instagram 😂😝.
+*Also also,* if you want to do a collab, shoot me an email (address link in side bar).